ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.3.0] - 2024-11-11 - Subscription and Shipping Updates

+### Added

+- Adjusted some of the copy in the portal now that we're coming out of beta
+- Added some functionality to make it clearer on how to add videos to hierarchies from the library page
+- Added further admin functionality to allow for easier setup of clinicians and organizations

+### Changed

+- Made some improvements to the shipping process for headsets

+### Fixed

+- Fixed a bug that prevented clients from signing up if they had a previous order
+- Fixed a bug preventing video modals from scrolling if the video description was too long

 ## [1.2.0] - 2024-10-31 - Video and Hierarchy Updates

 ### Added